 When I turn a capacity on, in the genes, a person still has a choice.
-And to my dismay, most of you have chosen to do the same thing, not what the capacity opens up.
+And to my dismay, most of you have chosen to continue doing the same thing, not what the capacity opens up.

 If you realize, now, that the life is built, that you built it on the wrong principle, you CAN change it.

 Courage is found in the choices you make, not in how you feel.

 I may not be the right person to teach it to you, because I am courageous.
 And a courageous person doesn’t know they are courageous… they know that they are afraid.
 And yet, they stare fear in the face, because what is important: dignity, unstoppability, what I want to do is more important than fear.

 The trembling hero… the only difference is what they chose to do, moment by moment.

 Step into the cold shower.
 Stay up all night, just because you can.
 Walk at night… Choose to talk to someone.
 Cause yourself to tell the truth.
 Choose to try your hand on something you have no business trying.